AntonC9018/Dungeon-Hopper-Docs/docs/dynamicstats.md

 -- statName == 'armor', newAmount = 2
 entity:setStat(StatTypes.AttackRes, 'armor', 2)

--- set pushRes to 0
+-- set digRes to 0
 -- amount == 0
--- can be used only if the value is returned as a number entity:setStat(StatTypes.PushRes, 0)
+-- can be used only if the value is returned as a number entity:setStat(StatTypes.DigRes, 0)

 -- set attack damage to 1
 entity:setStat(StatTypes.Attack, 'damage', 1)